Emergent chirality and enantiomeric selectivity in layered NbOX$_2$ crystals

-We have now reduced the order parameter connecting the space groups $Immm$ and $C2$ to a three-dimensional vector, $(R_1, R_2, \Gamma)$, where the subscripts of $R$ represent the two symmetry-equivalent directions (star vectors) associated with the unstable mode $R_{2}^{-}$.
-To gain physical insight into the energy gain associated with different directions in this order parameter space, we compute the Born-Oppenheimer energy surface (BOES) along these three directions, as shown in Fig. \ref{fig:1}(f).
+The structural instability implied by the phonon spectrum leads to a multidimensional order parameter, making it nontrivial to identify the modes responsible for the CDW.
+However, group-theoretical constraints and the fact that the transition leads to the chiral $C2$ structure (No.~5) \cite{seifert_1981,guo_2023} restrict the possibilities to a small number of symmetry-allowed mode combinations (see supplementary material \cite{supplementary}).
+The order parameter connecting the space groups $Immm$ and $C2$ can thus be reduced to a three-dimensional vector, $(R_1, R_2, \Gamma)$, where the subscripts of $R$ represent the two symmetry-equivalent directions (star vectors) associated with the unstable mode $R_{2}^{-}$.
+To gain physical insight into the energy gain associated with different directions in this order parameter space, we compute the BOES along these three directions, as shown in Fig. \ref{fig:1}(f).
 The energy landscape in the $(R_1, R_2)$ plane exhibits a characteristic "Mexican hat" shape, with a minimum energy reduction of approximately $\sim 100\ \mathrm{meV/cell}$.
 In contrast, the BOES along the $\Gamma$ direction is nearly flat, even for large displacements.
 These results suggest that while the $\Gamma_{3}^{-}$ mode could stabilize under anharmonic effects, optical excitation \cite{rodriguez-vega_2022}, or applied pressure, the $R_{2}^{-}$ modes are unlikely to stabilize due to the significant depth of the energy well.
 Instead, these modes are likely responsible for the observed disorder in the $Immm$ phase \cite{hillebrecht_1997}.